 - Minimum 3.5 cumulative GPA in criminal justice courses

-Admission to the BA/MCJ is competitive.
+Admission to the dual BACJ/MCJ program is competitive.
 Applicants will be evaluation on the following:

 - Grade point average (overall and in criminal justice course work